ligi/android-ibeacon-service/README.md

 This software is available under the Apache License 2.0, allowing you to use the library in your applications.

+## Build the library

+1. use the maven deployer to deploy android 4.4 ( mvn install -P 4.4 ) in https://github.com/mosabua/maven-android-sdk-deployer ( this step is needed as we need newer stuff than is available on maven-central at the moment )
+2. run "gradle build" to build the project

 ## Project Setup

 1. Do a git clone of this project